Until recently, I didn’t know where to begin writing about giving birth in Taipei.

 Soon after I became pregnant, I started shamelessly reaching out to people I knew (a couple of them I barely knew) to chat about their experiences giving birth in Taipei.
 Some were more Western like me.
 Some spoke limited Chinese like me.
 Others were fully Taiwanese.
 I listened to stories where the mother didn’t really have a plan and just followed instructions from their doctor.
 I heard about sudden C-sections, planned C-sections, cranky nurses and brutal episiotomies.
 I kept all this knowledge in the back of my mind until it was time to consider the kind of birth I’d prefer.
 Gulp.

-In my third trimester, I was told about English-language birth classes with Angela Chang, a Canadian mother of three and certified doula in Neihu.
+In my third trimester, I was told about English-language birth classes with Angela Chang, a Canadian mother of three and certified doula who lives in Neihu.
 The classes involved two 3-hour Saturday morning sessions in September with one other couple.
 When we weren’t sitting there in stunned shock and silence we were actually having a good time.
 (Sometimes the classes can have as many as eight couples, which would’ve been a lot of fun too.)

 In class, Angela covered everything we didn’t even know we needed to know about the labor process, pain relief options, possible complications, breastfeeding, and most importantly, how Taiwan practices can differ from Western approaches.
 My husband learned how he could help me through labor, and what to do when labor started.
 We went home equipped with all the info we needed to make the big decisions about the birth.
 Hands-down the best 6,000TWD we spent in 2017.